Skip to content

 CompTIA A+ Certification: Complete Study Guide - comptia a+ certification guide

-The CompTIA A+ certification validates foundational IT competencies across hardware configuration, operating system administration, network troubleshooting, security implementation, and mobile device management—establishing it as the industry-standard entry credential for technical support professionals worldwide.
+The CompTIA A+ certification validates foundational IT competencies across hardware configuration, operating system administration, network troubleshooting, security implementation, and mobile device management—making it the industry-standard entry credential for technical support professionals worldwide.
+Over 1.3 million IT professionals globally hold active A+ credentials, making it the most widely adopted certification for technical support positions.

 This vendor-neutral certification demonstrates the practical skills required for help desk technicians, desktop support specialists, field service technicians, and junior systems administrators across all technology environments.

-According to CompTIA's 2026 certification data, over 1.3 million IT professionals globally hold active A+ credentials, making it the most widely adopted certification for technical support positions.
-The certification consists of two exams—Core 1 (220-1101) covering hardware and networking fundamentals, and Core 2 (220-1102) addressing operating systems and security—with combined exam costs of $506 and three-year certification validity requiring continuing education renewal.
+The certification consists of two exams—Core 1 (220-1101) covering hardware and networking fundamentals, and Core 2 (220-1102) addressing operating systems and security—with combined exam costs of $506 and a three-year certification validity period requiring continuing education renewal.

-CompTIA A+ By The Numbers
+CompTIA A+ By the Numbers

 1.3M+